top of page

 St. Mark is depicted writing his gospel, with a palm symbolizing martyrdom or as a winged lion.
 The winged lion comes from the prophecy of Ezekiel 1:10 where it is believed that the four evangelists are described.

-Ways to Celebrate St. Mark's Day
+Ways to Celebrate the Feast of St. Mark

 Put out red roses or give each child a red rose.
 In Venice, St. Mark’s Day is also known as Festa del Bocolo or The Rosebud Festival.
 According to legend, a man of low social standing fell in love with a noblewoman from Venice.
 In order to win her father's approval, he became involved in a distant war.
 He was mortally wounded in battle but managed to pluck a rose from a nearby rosebush for his loved one.
 A companion was entrusted with returning the blood-stained rose to his lover.
 On this day, men traditionally give a single rosebud to the women they love.